 4. Religion Divides You While Spirituality Does Not

-Have you seen anyone following two or more religions at the same time?
+Have you ever seen anyone following two or more religions simultaneously?
 No right.
-Different religions have different beliefs, and they interpret them in their own way.
+Different religions have distinct beliefs, and they interpret them in their own unique ways.

-Likewise, all religions have their customs, rules, and different ways to offer prayers to their God.
-This creates differences among people.
+Likewise, all religions have customs, rules, and different ways of offering prayers to their God, which creates differences among people.

 But spirituality is beyond that.
 Spirituality sees the ultimate truth and the divine message.
-It does not care about how the message is delivered or does not care in what form that ultimate truth is shared.
+It does not care about how the message is delivered or in what form that ultimate truth is shared.

 Hence, spirituality does not create any institutional disparity among people.